mykisaacs/gcp-flask-ml-deploy/README.md

 # gcp-flask-ml-deploy
-To Autodeploy with an ML payload
+To Autodeploy with an ML payload and Flask